 #4 – Debt Refinancing

-Shareholder’s Loan vs Capital Contribution
+Shareholder’s Loan vs. Capital Contribution

-- Nature: Shareholder’s loan is a form of debt financing while the capital contribution is equity financing.
-Therefore the loan doesn’t give the ownership right, rewards and risks, while capital contribution does.
+- Nature: Shareholder’s loan is a form of debt financing, while the capital contribution is equity financing.
+Therefore the loan doesn’t give the ownership right, rewards, and risks, while capital contribution does.

-- Restrictive Covenants: Equity financing doesn’t impose restrictive covenants such as whether the company can take more debt or not or how much dividends can it payout or whether it can invest in riskier projects or not.
+- Restrictive Covenants: Equity financing doesn’t impose restrictive covenants such as whether the company can take more debt or not or how much dividends it can payout or whether it can invest in riskier projects or not.
 However, a loan or debt financing does impose such restrictions.

 How does Shareholders Loan Affect Taxes?

 - When the shareholder’s loan is at an interest rate that is lower than the market rate, or the rate published by the Internal revenue Service (IRS), such a loan is known as a below-market loan.